tangle-network/dapp/README.md

 - [hubble-stats](./apps/hubble-stats/README.md): an interface for displaying statistical data of the Cross-chain Bridging System.
 - [stats-dapp](./apps/stats-dapp/README.md): an interface for displaying statistical data of Webb's Tangle Network (DKG system).
 - [tangle-website](./apps/tangle-website/README.md): an interface for the Tangle ecosystem and development.
-- [webbsite](./apps/webbsite/README.md): an interface for the Webb ecosystem and development.

 <div align="right"><a href="#table-of-contents">↑ Back to top ↑</a></div>